 Caccamo said: "People want someone to be in touch" with residents and with the workings of city government, and to keep open the lines of communication.
-That includes always returning phone calls and emails, he said, adding that "this takes organization."

 In answer to questions from moderator Daniel Dillon, Wells and Caccamo favored the proposed use of All Souls Mission at 51 Pembroke Ave., off Newell Street, for a day care center.
 All Souls was closed as a church in 2008 by the Catholic Diocese of Springfield.

 Germann and Latura were opposed to the idea.

 Wells said that the answers to questions raised by residents about the project are being worked out.
 He said a day care center would "be a good fit" for the space.